trifox/ilc-automatic1111-scripts/README.md

 ## Installation

-copy the .py files into the ./scripts folder of the automatic1111 gui installation
+copy the .py files into the ./scripts folder of the [Automatic1111 Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) installation

 # Available Plugins